A Robust GPU-Accelerated Kernel Compensation Solver with Novel Discretization for Photonic Crystals in Anisotropic Media: Introduction

 where $\varepsilon_1$ is a $3\times 3$ Hermitian positive definite (HPD) matrix.
-When $\varepsilon_1$ is a scalar matrix, the system (\ref{display:intro_magneticshifted}) is referred to as isotropic; when $\varepsilon_1$ contains nonzero off-diagonal entries, (\ref{display:intro_magneticshifted}) is called a pseudochiral system.
+The media of the system \eqref{display:intro_magneticshifted} is classified as isotropic when $\varepsilon_1$ is a scalar matrix, anisotropic when $\varepsilon_1$ is a diagonal matrix with distinct entries or $\varepsilon_1$ contains nonzero off-diagonal entries.
+This paper focuses on the behavior of the system with anisotropic media.

-Numerical solution of such systems presents two essential challenges.
-The first is the null space of the continuous curl operator, addressed by our prior work \cite{jin2025kcpc}.
-The second, our present focus, is the discretization of the pseudochiral permittivity tensor $\varepsilon$, for which a direct finite-difference-based approach does not exist.
-We design a novel dicretization for the $\varepsilon^{-1}$ in (\ref{display:intro_permittivity}) where nonzero entries of $\varepsilon_1$ occur.
-Although finite element methods \cite{chou2019fepc, dobson1999pc2d, lu2017dg} and plane wave expansion methods \cite{ho1990pwe,sailor1998pwe} are alternative options, they yield a generalized eigenvalue problem.
-The finite difference framework \cite{huang2013eigendecomppc,huang2015null} is highly attractive as it produces a simpler eigenvalue problem and benefits from a circulant matrix structure.
-Furthermore, we impose a coordinate transform on the boundary condition in (\ref{display:intro_magneticshifted}) that aligns periodicity with the standard $\Rbb^3$ basis.
-Such treatment also yields highly efficient GPU acceleration.
+We present the kernel compensation formulation in our prior work \cite{jin2025kcpc} to handle the huge null space brought by $\ker(\nabla_{\wnk}\times)$ as well as the divergence-free condition $\nabla_{\wnk}\cdot\vec H=\vec 0$, which yields an HPD system with an efficient preconditioner.
+Our present focus is a novel discretization for $\varepsilon^{-1}$ in \eqref{display:intro_permittivity} where nonzero entries of $\varepsilon_1$ occur.
+Unlike finite element methods \cite{chou2019fepc, dobson1999pc2d, lu2017dg} or plane wave expansion methods \cite{ho1990pwe,sailor1998pwe} which yield generalized eigenvalue problems, the finite difference framework, such as \cite{huang2013eigendecomppc,huang2015null}, produces simpler eigenvalue problems and benefits from circulant matrix structures.
+Additionally, by applying a coordinate transform to the boundary conditions in \eqref{display:intro_magneticshifted}, we align the periodicity with the standard $\Rbb^3$ basis, enabling highly efficient GPU acceleration.

-In this paper, we overcome the limitations solving the pseudochiral system with finite difference method and present a corresponding robust, efficient eigensolver built upon the kernel compensation technique.
-We summarize the key innovations as follows: \begin{itemize} \item We complete the theoretical foundation of the kernel compensation technique by rigorously demonstrating the exact structure of the null space and how the penalized coefficient should be chosen.
-Such technique allows matrix-free operations that reduce the per-iteration cost to a single global 3D discrete Fourier transform (DFT). \item We propose an innovative discretization concerning permittivity $\varepsilon$ of the pseudochiral system, strictly proving that the corresponding discrete matrix is HPD under physical constraints.
-This HPD property is essential for ensuring the correctness of the Kernel Compensation technique. \item We present extensive numerical computations on various pseudochiral systems and implement GPU acceleration of the entire code for high-performance large-scale simulations. \end{itemize}
+In this paper, we overcome the limitations of solving the anisotropic system with finite difference method and present a corresponding robust, efficient eigensolver built upon the kernel compensation technique.
+We summarize the key innovations as follows: \begin{itemize} \item We complete the theoretical foundation of the kernel compensation technique by rigorously demonstrating the exact structure of the null space and a detailed characterization of the penalty coefficient.